Housing Selection & Requirements

 If you have more questions after reading through the Housing Selection Process, please view our FAQs located in the housing portal.

-All students at Hartwick (remote, commuting, residential, RAs/SRAs, etc.) will need to log in to the housing portal to complete the housing application starting on 3/2/22.
+All students at Hartwick (remote, commuting, residential, RAs/SRAs, etc.) will need to log in to the housing portal to complete the housing application starting on February 3, 2025.
 If you fail to complete the housing application, you will not be allowed to go through the housing selection process.
-You should fall into one of the following categories:
+See the directions below for completing your housing application:

 -Log into the housing portal.